gurugio/book_linuxkernel_blockdrv/request-mode.md

 The queuelist field of the request is the list node linked to the request-queue.

 Calling blk_end_request_all() is also same to other mode.

+# experiment

+I will not write how to test the request-mode because it's the same to the bio-mode.
+Please check which mode has better performance and what hahavior is different.